renedis/docker-tvheadend-tvgrabpy/README.md

 # linuxserver/tvheadend with tvgrabpyAPI

-## Deprecation Notice

-For now I'll keep this repository, and Docker images should continue to be built automatically by Docker Hub.
-However I will no longer provide any updates or any other maintenance as I don't use tvheadend anymore (tvheadend is not compatible with any of the TV providers available at my current address).

 ## Introduction

 The Dockerfiles in this repository simply add tvgrabpyAPI to the linuxserver/tvheadend base image.
 Other than that, functionality is exactly the same as linuxserver/tvheadend.